CampbellD84/Sprint-Challenge-Redux-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+An Action is a bundle of information (Object) that contains a properties called type and payload.
+The type property is a string that describes what happened and is required in an action.
+The payload property carries whatever data is needed and is optional.
+ A reducers is basically a PURE function that takes in an Action and the current state from the Redux Store as arguments and returns an Object that represents the state.
+The Store is basically a large Object that when initialized and set up will hold the state of the entire application.
+The Store is known as a 'single source of truth' because it is where all of the state is kept in a redux app.
+Also state is read only and can only be changed through the use of an action.

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+Application state is data from an entire application whereas Component state is just within the Component.
+A good time to use Application state is when every part of the app needs to access that data.
+A good time to use Component state is when just a single component needs access to said data.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+Redux-thunk is a piece of middleware that allows us to make asynchronous API calls from action creators.
+The unidirectional flow from an action to a reducer is synchronous by default in Redux.
+Redux-thunk will look at an action creator and check to see what is being returned.
+If the thing being returned is an action, it gets sent to the reducer.
+If it is a function (Thunk), it will call the function and pass the dispatch function as an argument.

 ## Project Set Up